Home AI Tool Reviews About Submit Your AI

 A few weeks ago, a product manager friend sent me a voice note while I was making coffee.
 “AJ, OpenAI just dropped GPT-5 and I have no idea if I should care.
 My team uses ChatGPT Plus every day.
 Should we upgrade?
 Is it actually better or is it the usual hype cycle?”
 I told him to hold off on any decisions for at least a week — because the first 48 hours after any major model launch are basically useless for getting a real read.
 Everyone’s either euphoric or cynical, and neither extreme is helpful.

-So I spent the next couple of weeks actually using GPT-5 in my daily workflow.
-Writing, coding, research, long document summarization, reasoning tasks, API calls — the full gamut.
-What I found was genuinely interesting, occasionally impressive, and sometimes a little disappointing given the marketing buildup.
+GPT-5 spans a wide range of use cases — writing, coding, research, long document summarization, reasoning tasks, API calls — the full gamut.
+The reality is genuinely interesting, occasionally impressive, and sometimes a little disappointing given the marketing buildup.
 This is that breakdown.

 Fair warning: I’m not going to just parrot OpenAI’s benchmark slides at you.
 I’ve been covering AI tools professionally for years, and I know the difference between a number that looks good on a press release and a capability that actually changes how you work.
 Let’s get into it.